minhkhuong2404/badmintonBookingApp/_Documentation/Final_Report.md

       center_id, court_id, player_id.
 The input must be valid, startTime must be before endTime, all the booking must be satisfied all constraints, no overlap booking is allowed.
       - **cancelBooking:** this procedure is used to cancel a booking.
 The parameter are booking_id, player_id.
 The input must be valid and satisfied all contraints.
 ### 5.2.
 Logic Tier
-* The logic tier consists of algorithm, server and class.
+* The logic tier consists of algorithm, server and method.
   **Algorithm:**
     -This part is used to calculate if the start time of booking is larger than the start time of slot about 45 minutes
   ```